CezarHirsescu/Git-Cheatsheet/README.md

 ### Git Reset

 Git reset allows you to undo commits and access previous changes of your repository.
 This command should never be used on public branches because it modifies git history.
-However, on the local banch this is a helpful command.
+However, on the local branch this is a helpful command.
 Git revert will revert to a previous commit and make it the latest commit.
 This means all commits after it will be discarded.

 Run this command to revert to a previous commit:
 ```sh
 git reset <hash>
 ```
 After this command, file contents do not change.
-But commited changes will be uncommited, so you will have the option to make changes to your changes and then do another commit.
-Commited files will be unstaged.
+But committed changes will be uncommitted, so you will have the option to make changes to your changes and then do another commit.
+Committed files will be unstaged.

 You can use the `--soft` option if you want the changes to remain staged.
 This will reset the commit to the one provided but it will leave changes staged:
 ```sh
 git reset --soft <hash>
 ```

 You can also use the `--hard` option.
-Using this option will undo commited changes and revert files to their previous version.
-You will lose history of the changes you had before reseting:
+Using this option will undo committed changes and revert files to their previous version.
+You will lose history of the changes you had before resetting:
 ```sh
 git reset --hard <hash>
 ```
 This is the most destructive option, use with caution!

 ### Git Revert
-Git revert will undo changes made by a specific commit, but it applys those changes ***as a new commit***.
+Git revert will undo changes made by a specific commit, but it applies those changes ***as a new commit***.
 Git revert is safe and does not modify history.

 ```sh
 git revert <hash>
 ```

-If you need to undo a commit on a remot repository, git revert is your only option!!!
+If you need to undo a commit on a remote repository, git revert is your only option!!!
 You cannot use git reset!!!

 ### Git commit --amend
 This command is used to modify the information of the latest commit (ONLY latest commit).
 Under the hood, this operation is destructive as git deletes the latest commit object and replaces it with a new one.
 So it should only be used on private branches.